Every four years, whenever the Summer Olympics comes along*, I inevitably get the question, “why is Taiwan called Chinese Taipei in the Olympics?”

 But in my generation (born after 1990s), we grew up when the ROC mentality was slowly being replaced by a Taiwanese identity.
 We were still taught to consider ourselves “Chinese”, but at the same more and more emphasis was being put on identifying with the land we live in, Taiwan.
 We are better educated, and more and more information are becoming available.
 To us, to be called Chinese Taipei is just a constant reminder that Taiwan isn’t considered a country, and that [People’s Republic of] China is the biggest reason we can’t be called a name of our choosing.
 A poll done in June suggests that given the choice, very few people in Taiwan would accept Chinese Taipei as a name to call ourselves in international events and organizations.

 The Beijing government often likes to attribute this affinity to “Taiwan” and rising of Taiwanese identity as a result of “Taiwanese-independence forces”, namely the DPP and its political allies.
-But what I think the Chinese Communist Party and people living in the mainland (and even some among KMT) fail to realize, or perhaps refuse to accept, is that while DPP has had an impact, Taiwanese identity does not entirely derive from one single political party.
+But what I think the Communist Party of China and people living in the mainland (and even some among KMT) fail to realize, or perhaps refuse to accept, is that while DPP has had an impact, Taiwanese identity does not entirely derive from one single political party.
 It goes deeper than that.
-It comes from living in a land that has been a democracy as long as we could remember and understand what that means, and the contrast that provides with what we perceived as an authoritarian regime in China (for better or worse, through stereotypes and media reports).
+It comes from living in a land that has been a democracy as long as we could remember and understanding what that means, and the contrast that provides with what we perceived as an authoritarian regime in China (for better or worse, through stereotypes and media reports).
 It comes from growing up without experiencing and associating ourselves with the land and people of mainland China (direct flights between Taiwan and China did not start until 2003).
 It comes from a fear that one day the way of life we are used to in Taiwan could disappear if Taiwan actually becomes a part of the PRC, like what we believe is slowly happening in Hong Kong.

 Major powers around the world sometimes say, Taiwan needs to figure out this mess with China, which has been interpreted as for Taiwan to do anything, it needs the approval of 1.3 billion people who don’t live in Taiwan.
 When Scotland held the referendum for independence, England, Wales, and Northern Ireland did not get to vote.
 The world obviously doesn’t always work the way we want it to be, but I find it illogical that issues critical to Taiwan’s future cannot be decided by people of Taiwan alone.